 “But you throw your head back laughing like a little kid.
 I think it’s strange that you think I’m funny ’cause he never did.
 I’ve been spending the last eight months thinking all love ever does is break and burn and end but on a Wednesday in a cafe I watched it begin again.”

 When I met my boyfriend, it was about 9 months after my first heartbreak and I was scared completely.
 I was scared of letting someone back in and taking my guard back down that was built up so high.
-I was scared of getting hurt again.
+There was the fear of getting hurt again.
 I knew that I never wanted to go back to where I just came out of, but I also had to be realistic with myself knowing that that might have to happen again.
 I will always believe in love and even though it’s scary, it’s always worth it to me.
 It takes some incredible strength within yourself to start over with someone new and I will admire everyone and anyone that does is able to do that.

 “You, with your switching sides and your wildfire lies and your humiliation.
 You have pointed out my flaws again as if I don’t already see them